ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 We can manage object types in a nodeset.

 - GET /NodesetProject/id/NodesetModel/uri/ObjectType: to obtain all object types in a nodeset
+- GET /NodesetProject/id/NodesetModel/uri/ObjectType/nodeId: to obtain an object type in a nodeset by node id

 > Roadmap: CRUD object types, more detailed information on object type by nodeId